zkportal/aleo-oracle-docs/docs/guide/understanding_response.md

     }
     ```

-The backend serializes the Report Data to bytes.
-It follows a defined order of serializing properties, using a defined serializing method.
+The notarization backend serializes the Report Data to bytes.
+It follows a defined order of serializing properties, using our own custom serializing method.

 Then all useful properties are padded and aligned in a certain way so that they can be encoded into Aleo `u128`s where a property occupies at least one `u128`.